ReeceKidd/HeroAPITest/README.md

 # CustomersTest
 This solution uses a MongoDB database, node and express to offer various API routes related to a retail store.

-#Intrepration
+# Interpretation
-My intrepreation of the problem was to create an API that allows users to get products and for users and merchants to register, and return information. <br>
+My interpretation of the problem was to create an API that allows users to get products and for users and merchants to register, and return information. <br>

-I'm aware that the instructions said to use the exisitng API but I didn't get any information returned using the /products call.
+I'm aware that the instructions said to use the existing API but I didn't get any information returned using the /products call.
 I also didn't have the port information.
-If I have misintrepreted I'd be more than happy to give it another go.
-If this isn't what you were looking for thank you for the oppurtunity anyway.
-I'm more than happy to take on any and all feedback.
+If I have misinterpreted I'd be more than happy to give it another go.
+If this isn't what you were looking for thank you for the opportunity anyway.
+I'm more than happy to take on all feedback.

 # Available API routes.
 <b>Events Routes</b><br>